What are you looking for in applicants?

 If I receive a PhD in Clinical Psychology from SHSU, what kind of employment can I expect to obtain?

 A wide variety of options will be open to you.
-For a complete list of the jobs, postdoctoral fellowships, and internships obtained by our graduates over the past 15 years, please click here.
 You’ll find that our graduates do very well.

 Will this program train me to become an FBI profiler?